dendosan/video-transcode/README.md

 ## Setup

-- Create two s3 buckets names "originalvideos" and "modifiedvideos"
+- Create two s3 buckets names `originalvideos` and `modifiedvideos`
+- The `modifiedvideos` bucket must have `Block public access` setting turned **off**

 # uploader

 Simple python application running flask.
 A form is rendered allowing the user to input an mp4 file.
-Submitting the mp4 causes the file to be uploaded to an s3 bucket called "originalvideos"
+Submitting the mp4 causes the file to be uploaded to an s3 bucket called `originalvideos`

 ## Install and Run